VinceNolan999/ms2-surfs-up-ireland/README.md

 - I want to see what beaches are close to my location.
   - I can quickly check the maps section in the website and can see the closest surf location from my location.

-- I want to be able to leave suggestions for other locations and leave reviews on thous I have visited.
+- I want to be able to leave suggestions for other locations and leave reviews for beaches that I have visited.
-  - A contact section is present for me to message the website and leave any information in the form of a message.
+  - A contact form is present for me to send a message to the website owner.

 - I want to be able to see quicklinks to other surfing sites, this can be for safety, surfing conditions,  water safety etc.
   - there are several links below the map section that has useful websites for Surfing.